CSV to OFX ConversionGuide for Accountants

 OFX File Structure

 OFX uses a request/response model where one or more requests can be batched in a single file.
-The format doesn't require white space between tags, making it compact and efficient for data transmission.
+The format does not require white space between tags, making it compact for data transmission.
 Most modern accounting software expects OFX 2.0+ XML format for reliable import.

 CSV vs OFX: Key Differences

-Understanding the differences between CSV and OFX formats helps you choose the right approach for your accounting workflow.
+Understanding the differences helps you choose the right approach for your accounting workflow.

 Key Takeaway: While CSV is excellent for data portability and manual review, OFX provides the structure and metadata required for reliable, automated import into accounting software.
 Converting CSV to OFX eliminates manual data entry and reduces errors.